Knaackee/knaackee/README.md

 #### UI/UX Design (Figma)
 > Creation and presentation of a user interface for a web application using Figma.

+#### Automatic Update Feature for Electron App (NodeJS)
+> Development of a self-updating mechanism tailored for an Electron application, utilizing NodeJS.

 #### GraphQL Backend (NodeJS / TypeScript)
 > Development of an API with integration to a PostgreSQL database, implemented using NodeJS and TypeScript.